Lyft revenue tops expectations in first results as public company but growth seen slowing

 SAN FRANCISCO (Reuters) - Lyft Inc’s quarterly revenue rose 95% and topped market expectations on Tuesday as the ride-sharing company reported its first results after going public, days before rival Uber plans its own IPO.

 Lyft posted a $1.1 billion loss in its first quarter, hit by stock-based compensation charges due to its initial public offering.
-Lyft, which forecast growth would slow in the second quarter, is watched as a bellwether for its larger rival Uber Technologies Inc which will price its offering on Thursday.
+Lyft, which forecast growth would slow in the second quarter, is watched as a bellwether for its larger rival Uber which will price its offering on Thursday.

 Lyft, which has nearly 40% of the U.S. ride-sharing market, said increased demand helped push revenue to $776 million in the quarter, 95% above its $397.2 million a year earlier, and up 16% from its fourth quarter.